wkumari/draft-harkins-owe/README.md

-Harkins & Kumari        Expires February 23, 2017               [Page 9]
+Harkins & Kumari         Expires April 27, 2017                 [Page 9]

-Internet-Draft      Opportunistic Wireless Encryption        August 2016
+Internet-Draft      Opportunistic Wireless Encryption       October 2016

    OWE while it makes a connection to the legitimate Access Point.
 In